Hamster-Inside/ReDesignIT_PL/README.md

 If you want to run locally the code you need to create .env file based on .env.dist and fill your data Locally run on dev settings with command:

+Remember to type in console:

+pip install -r requirements.txt

+To run as dev:

 python manage.py runserver 0.0.0.0:8000 --settings=www_ReDesignIT_pl.settings_dev